AwooOOoo/NumberLink/README.md

 # NumberLink
-Javascript Implementation of NumberLink problem using a maze waller follower algorithm.
+Javascript Implementation of NumberLink problem using a maze wall follower algorithm.

 # Motivation